sgarciaest/Team7_PDS_Final_Project/README.md

 •	Objective: Ensure datasets are consistent and ready for analysis.

 •	Steps:
-	1. Loaded all CSV files from the ./ProjectDatasets/Team_7 directory using Python.
+	1. Loaded all CSV files using Python.
 	2. Extracted company names from file names and appended them as a new column (Company).
 	3. Parsed the Date column to ensure accurate time-series analysis.
 	4. Added checks for missing values in critical columns (Open, High, Low, Close, Adj Close, Volume).